 Corporations whose operations affect our daily lives have neither transparent, participatory governance, nor incentive alignment with humanity and the ecosystems that support us.
 Nation states trigger tribal identities and isolationism, leave populations feeling disaffected, and suffer capture by monied interests and autocratic leaders.
 Nonprofits and NGOs struggle toward effective operation, and are quite often fraught with fraud.
 The open source ethos remains a tactic employed by few industries, while open source projects lack the tools to coordinate and fund contributions from a workforce sufficient to their ambitions.

 How can we improve our coordination abilities while working to solve systemic problems?
 How can we embrace the new trends in organizational governance and redefine the corporation?
 To these questions, we at Autark offer a possibility.
 Not a solution, and certainly not The Solution (as we strive to avoid the techno-utopian fallacy that "we have new technology and new technology solves everything"), but a possibility.
-With great excitement, after more than a year of effort, we announce the launch of a new application suite for Aragon - Open Enterprise, available today for organizations on Ethereum’s mainnet.
+With great excitement, after more than a year of effort, we announce the launch of a new application suite, Open Enterprise, available today for organizations on Ethereum’s mainnet.

 Rapid growth of blockchain technology opened up new possibilities for creating sets of interconnected organizations, linked through distributed systems via decentralized ecosystems.
 Cryptonetworks, a form of digital cooperatives, are redefining the way we collaborate in the modern economy, enabling all stakeholders to voice their opinions, vote and strengthen participation - thus, creating an urgent need for a new generation of coordination tools and applications.
 This need is also evident now when local communities and activists worldwide mobilize forming movements, taking action together - in a collaborative and decentralized manner.